Skip to content

 Protective paint

-Protective paint is mainly used to improve the corrosion resistance of steel, prevent oxidation, extend the life of parts and equipment, and apply a layer of protective paint on the surface.
+Protective paint is mainly used to improve the corrosion resistance of steel, prevent oxidation, extend the life of parts and equipment, and apply a layer of protective paint on the surface

 Scribing